Boston desegregation busing crisis: Violence

 On February 12, 1975, interracial fighting broke out at Hyde Park High that would last for three days with police making 14 arrests, while no major disturbances occurred in March or April.
-On May 3, the Progressive Labor Party (PLP) organized an anti-racism march in South Boston, where 250 PLP marchers attacked 20 to 30 South Boston youths and over 1,000 South Boston residents responded, with the police making 8 arrests (including 3 people from New York City) and the injured numbered 10.
+On May 3, the Progressive Labor Party (PLP) organized an anti-racism march for unity and integration in South Boston, where dozens of racist attacks had already occurred.
+The PLP were attempting to march from Dorchester to South Boston to the home of Louise Day Hicks, a prominent leader of the antibusing cause.
+When the first group of PLP marchers arrived at Columbia Point, they were attacked by 20 to 30 South Boston youths with weapons, and the PLP marchers fought back against the segregationists.
+About 100 South Boston residents returned to the parade route with baseball bats, hockey sticks, and rocks in an attempt to disrupt the march.
+The full contingent of 2500 PLP marchers was then attacked by over 1,000 stone-throwing South Boston residents.
+The police made 8 arrests (including 3 people from New York City) and the injured numbered 10.
+The PLP riot sparked another melee at Hyde Park High School that lasted for two days on May 7 and 8.
+On May 9, an angry crowd at South Boston High threatened to throw projectiles at black students attempting to exit the school.
 From June 10 through July 7, police made no arrests in more than a dozen of what they described as "racial incidents."

-On July 27, 1975, a group of black bible salesmen from South Carolina went swimming on Carson Beach, and in response, hundreds of white male and female bathers gathered with pipes and sticks and chased the bible salesmen from the beach on foot with the mob destroying their car and the police making two arrests.
-The following Sunday, August 3, a taxicab with a black driver and three Hispanic passengers were subjected to projectiles from passerby as they drove past the beach.
+On July 27, 1975, a group of black bible salesmen from South Carolina went swimming on Carson Beach.
+In response, hundreds of white male and female bathers gathered with pipes and sticks and chased the bible salesmen from the beach on foot, with the mob destroying their car and the police making two arrests.
+The following Sunday, August 3, a taxicab with a black driver and three Hispanic passengers was subjected to projectiles from passersby as it drove past the beach.
 In response, on August 10, black community leaders organized a protest march and picnic at the beach where 800 police and a crowd of whites from South Boston were on hand.
 2,000 blacks and 4,000 whites fought and lobbed projectiles at each other for over 2 hours until police closed the beach after 40 injuries and 10 arrests.

-On September 8, 1975, the first day of school, while there was only one school bus stoning from Roxbury to South Boston, citywide attendance was only 58.6 percent, and in Charlestown (where only 314 of 883 students or 35.6 percent attended Charlestown High School) gangs of youths roamed the streets hurling projectiles at police, overturning cars, setting trash cans on fire, and stoning firemen.
+On September 8, 1975, the first day of school, while there was only one school bus stoning from Roxbury to South Boston, citywide attendance was only 58.6%.
+In Charlestown (where only 314 of 883 students, or 35.6% attended Charlestown High School), gangs of youths roamed the streets, hurling projectiles at police, overturning cars, setting trash cans on fire, and stoning firemen.
 75 youths stormed Bunker Hill Community College after classes ended and assaulted a black student in the lobby, while 300 youths marched up Breed's Hill, overturning and burning cars.
 On October 24, 15 students at South Boston High were arrested.